Welcome! We’re so pleased that you’ve chosen to check out “622.”

 WHAT IS 622 ALL ABOUT IN A NUTSHELL?

-622 is easy to access (downloadable for free using the links at the bottom of this page), is highly adaptable, and it’s intended for any parish seeking to both engage and educate with their programming for youth.
+622 is easy to access (downloadable for free – please see links at the top of this page), is highly adaptable, and it’s intended for any parish seeking to both engage and educate with their programming for youth.
 622 responds to this challenge (opportunity!) with a curriculum geared towards teens aged 12-16, designed to run the length of one school year in 42 lessons.